Our top five graphic design apps for iPad – and how to print with them

 While Adobe is certainly a software giant when it comes to design, other apps are available to help you create stunning artwork.
 If you like to work on a tablet (and Photoshop just isn’t your thing!) we’ve listed our top alternatives and a handy guide on each for exporting print-ready files.

 Procreate is one of the most popular graphic design apps out there – and for good reason!
 Available on the App Store for a one time purchase, Procreate delivers a fast and varied design experience.
 With HD canvases, over 130 brushes and a simple yet intuitive design dashboard, it’s great for sketching on the go as well as adding the finishing touches to existing designs.
-Plus with its big 2019 update, you can easily add and edit text to create some truly standout typographic designs.

 Like many design apps, it takes some getting used to.
 However, it’s still a great place to start for beginners and you can check out their range of tutorials for extra advice!